loren281/image2recipe/README.md

 This code uses the pretrained DenseNet121, while replacing its last layer with a fully-connected layer of size 101.
 You can modify the hyperparameters and the architecture as you wish.

-- Make sure to: modify the path in which the final model will be saved at.
+- Make sure to modify the path in which the final model will be saved at.
 - After this step you will have a file called "final_model.pth".
 - Alternatively, you can download our pretrained model [here](https://drive.google.com/file/d/1X1IjTZsnPwVZRU6vFwbnoZ3coscnMqHZ/view?usp=sharing)